rasmusbergpalm/rasmusbergpalm.github.io/_posts/2021-12-17-a-meandering-introduction-to-VAEs-part1.md

 To summarize, to create a probabilistic generative model we define parameterized probabilistic models, and find the parameters that maximize the log probability of the observed data under the model.

 If you're not feeling completely confident about this, here's a little exercise you can do.

-Over three days you look at a ride sharing app at random times of the day and find the following number of cars within a short distance of your home address $\mathbf{x} = [3, 4, 1]$.
+Over three days you look at a ride-sharing app at random times of the day and find the following number of cars within a short distance of your home address $\mathbf{x} = [3, 4, 1]$.

-Define a simple probabilistic model of how data like this could be generated.
+1. Define a simple probabilistic model of how data like this could be generated.
 Write it down in standard notation. (hint: it's not a normal distribution, since those are integers, not real numbers)

-What are the model parameter(s)?
+2. What are the model parameter(s)?

-What is the MLE of the parameter(s)?
+3. What is the MLE of the parameter(s)?

-What is $\log p(\mathbf{x}|\theta_{MLE})$?
+4. What is $\log p(\mathbf{x}|\theta_{MLE})$?